 Last weekend I decided to escape the UK for a couple of days and explore where ever easyJet had their cheapest flight; which turned out to be Milan.
-Being a big fan of the Italian destinations I had visited so far, as well as the local delicacies, I decided this weekend get-away would be a brilliant idea.
-So I grabbed my little rucksack (formally the carry on rucksack whilst backpacking that would be worn on my front), put on my flip flops and headed over to Italy.
+Being a big fan of the Italian destinations I had visited so far, as well as the local delicacies.
+Milan makes for a weekend get-away and would also be a brilliant stop on a road trip through Italy.
+So, having done a bit of research into things to do and see, I grabbed my little rucksack, put on my flip flops and headed over to Italy.

 In preparation for the trip my friend and I indulged in a couple of bottles of Italy’s finest wine (well that is sold in my local petrol garage at least!) the night before our trip, and had a good catch up after not seeing each other for a while.
 So with a good night’s sleep and a slight headache under our belts we rose early the next morning and set off for the airport.